eduxstad/Shinewave/README.md

 ![Controller](/images/controller.jpg)

+#Fork Modifications
+This fork uses old firmware to fix an issue with the current firmware.
+It also adds support for all buttons and analog sticks/triggers, except for proper trigger buttons (TODO).
+Create a Github Issue for any questions or concerns.

 # Installation & Usage
 Shinewave has been written on a Linux system and requires the full avr-gcc toolchain to make.